Zum Inhalt

 Playing the Field V: Play in Progress (10-11 April, 2025)

-The fifth installment of the Playing the Field conference series invites scholars of (video) game studies to a communal workshop at TU Dortmund.
+The fifth installment of the Playing the Field conference series invited scholars of (video) game studies to a communal workshop at TU Dortmund.
 In the course of a continuously growing academic interest in games as both art form and cultural practice, Playing the Field has profited from contributions from many different disciplines, including American Studies, environmental humanities, and political science.
-This time, we would like to both take stock of ongoing research as well as provide a space for ludic experimentation.
-Playing the Field V is a welcoming space for people to present their work-in-progress and engage in open discussion.
+This time, we wanted to both take stock of ongoing research as well as provide room for ludic experimentation, creating a welcoming space for people to present their work-in-progress and engage in open discussion.

-As this is explicitly designed to be a workshop and not a conference, every participant is invited to present their current research projects and circulate brief excerpts of their own writing or essays that others are expected to read in advance.
-They can also bring questions, ask the group to play or try out the game as preparation, and explore theoretical and practical directions together.
-Our Game Lab offers the opportunity to incorporate live gaming and streaming sessions.
-We stress openness, interactivity, and collaborative work and discussions.
+As this was explicitly designed to be a workshop and not a conference, every participant was invited to present their current research projects and circulate brief excerpts of their own writing or essays that others are expected to read in advance.
+They were also invited to bring questions, ask the group to play or try out the game as preparation, and explore theoretical and practical directions together.
+Our Game Lab offered the opportunity to incorporate live gaming and streaming sessions, stressing openness, interactivity, and collaborative work and discussions.

 © SP